Danities316/redis-porject/README.md

 - Fetching API data and manipulating them
 - How to use Redis, it functionalities and methods
 - Deep understanding of How Google Books API works
-- How to create mobile-first project
+- How to create mobile-first projec
+- Deploying Redis project to either Heroku or any other cloud base services

 ### Continued development